install.packages(c('rPraat', 'phonTools', 'seewave', 'multitaper', 'emuR',

 This TextGrid has just one tier sib

-, and the resulting R object contains information about the start and end times of each interval and the labels in them.
+, and the resulting R object is a list containing information about the start and end times of each interval and the labels in them.

 The rest of the operation could look like this: